kirakira-dev/NintendoClientsWiki/LAN-Protocol.md

 Every packet starts with a single byte that indicates its type.

+The maximum size of browse request and reply packets is 1364 bytes, although in practice they are always smaller.

 ## Packet types
 | Value | Description |
 | --- | --- |